jdmaras/weekend-jquery-salary-calculator/checklist.md

 [x] - Submit button - append info to DOM

-[ ]- If monthly costs exceed 20k, add a red background color
+[x ]- If monthly costs exceed 20k, add a red background color

 [x] - Delete button that removes an employee from Dom (Does Not need to remove employee's salary from reported total)